 Hi!
-I’m Meghan Stark, the owner of Lucky 7 Schnauzers.
+I’m Meghan Baty, the owner of Lucky 7 Schnauzers.

 Background: I grew up on an angus cattle ranch.
 In the Angus industry we have something called EPD’s which measures everything from birth weight, rib eye measurement, mothers milking ability, calving ease, docility, etc. We also did extensive genetic research allowing to test for the best and genetically superior animals who will carry on not only great performance, but easy to work, non aggressive animals.
 I know the importance of genetics.

-Schnauzers are no different.
+Miniature Schnauzers are no different.
 Genetics are no different.
 With my background, I knew how to utilize my knowledge of genetics to start creating healthy, well-bred puppies.
 Some examples: mothers who can’t whelp on their own will have puppies who also can not whelp on their own.
-Mothers and Fathers who bite and are aggressive by nature (not nurture) will be more likely to produce puppies who are similar in temperament.
+Miniature Schnauzer Mothers and Fathers who bite and are aggressive by nature (not nurture) will be more likely to produce puppies who are similar in temperament.
 My question is, why breed bad genetics when there are plenty of good?